-Tsinghua University’s NIFR Global Family Business Research Center (GFBC, or the Center) was founded in 2015, with the mission of creating knowledge of family businesses, cultivating multi-generational family leaders, promoting and enabling the development of wealth management industry, and contributing to China’s long-range development.
+Tsinghua University’s NIFR Research Team for Global Family Business Research was founded in 2015, with the mission of creating knowledge of family businesses, cultivating multi-generational family leaders, promoting and enabling the development of wealth management industry, and contributing to China’s long-range development.

-For many years, GFBC has been devoted to the research in the areas of family business, wealth management, family office, family philanthropy, etc., and has published more than 100 articles and case studies in domestic and international academic journals and magazines, and 16 books on family business and wealth management.
-GFBC has co-authored several Harvard Business School (HBS) cases, including HBS’s first case of Asian private banking and first case of family office in China.
+For many years, the team has been devoted to the research in the areas of family business, wealth management, family office, family philanthropy, etc., and has published more than 100 articles and case studies in domestic and international academic journals and magazines, and 16 books on family business and wealth management.
+The team has co-authored several Harvard Business School (HBS) cases, including HBS’s first case of Asian private banking and first case of family office in China.

-GFBC provides superior research for policymakers, such as China’s and foreign ministries, central and local regulators, etc. The Center collaborates closely on research projects with reputational institutions globally, such as World Economic Forum, Bill & Melinda Gates Foundation, China Banking Association (CBA), Sinar Mas Group, Country Garden Group, UBS, Ping An Insurance (Group), etc. Based on the intellectual contributions it makes for sustainable development of the national economy and private enterprises, GFBC is aiming to become a leading center with great international impact in the fields of family business and wealth management.
+The team provides superior research for policymakers, such as China’s and foreign ministries, central and local regulators, etc. The Center collaborates closely on research projects with reputational institutions globally, such as World Economic Forum, Bill & Melinda Gates Foundation, China Banking Association (CBA), Sinar Mas Group, Country Garden Group, UBS, Ping An Insurance (Group), etc. Based on the intellectual contributions it makes for sustainable development of the national economy and private enterprises, The team is aiming to become a leading center with great international impact in the fields of family business and wealth management.